scionproto/scion/doc/manuals/gateway.rst

 Once both SIGs are running, IP traffic matching the configured prefixes is automatically tunneled over SCION.
 Each SIG independently discovers remote SIGs via :ref:`SIG Discovery <sig-discovery>`, fetches their prefix announcements via :ref:`SGRP <sgrp>`, and creates tunneling sessions.

+IP traffic must be routed to the SIG using standard IP routing.
+The SIG automatically installs routes on the machine it runs on, but other hosts in the local network require static routes pointing to the SIG.
+Dynamic routing mechanisms are not supported.

 Multi-SIG Deployment
 --------------------